eclipse-sumo/sumo/docs/web/docs/Networks/Abstract_Network_Generation.md

 Further, you can set default values for [streets](../netconvert.md#building_defaults) and [traffic lights](../netconvert.md#tls_building) by using the same options as in the [netconvert](../netconvert.md)-application.
-Many other netconvert options such as **--lefthand** are also supported by netgenerated.
+Many other netconvert options such as **--lefthand** are also supported by netgenerate.